samjulien/blog/_posts/2015-10-22-5-ways-to-make-your-app-more-secure-in-less-than-20-minutes.markdown

 ### How Rules work

-Rules in Auth0 are code snippets written in Javascript that are executed as part of the authentication process.
+Rules in Auth0 are code snippets written in JavaScript that are executed as part of the authentication process.
 They essentially allow you to extend the Auth0 API with your own customizations, and without having to write any additional code on your end.
 ![Auth0 Rules](https://cdn.auth0.com/blog/5-ways-to-make-your-app-more-secure/auth0-rules.png)
 When a user signs up, logs in, or authenticates in general, an authentication request is made to Auth0 (Step 1).
 After the user authenticates in step 3, the rules are run on step 4 and the result is passed back to the App.